Why a Knee Replacement?

 General Order of Events Following Surgery of the Knee:

-Operative Day: After surgery you will have a drain, dressing, and a Game Ready ice machine on your knee.
-The ice machine helps with pain and swelling.
+Operative Day: After surgery you will have a surgical drain (in some cases), a bulky dressing, and an ice pack on your knee.
+The ice helps with pain and swelling.
 Please let your nurse or physical therapist know if you need more ice.
 You may rest in bed, then stand at the bedside and/or sit in a chair.
 Once alert, you should begin doing your post-operative exercises by pumping your ankles.
 Point the toes of your surgical leg to your face, tighten your quads, and press your knee down.
 You can move any way that is comfortable for you.
 Early straightening and bending of your knee help you recover faster and decreases pain.
 Don’t forget you need to ask for help when getting out of bed.
-You will be given a spirometer to use after surgery to help you breathe deeply; use it hourly while awake.
-This will help to keep your lungs clear and prevent lung infections.
+You will be given an incentive spirometer to use after surgery to help you breathe deeply; use it hourly while awake.
+This will help to keep your lungs clear and prevent pneumonia.
 You may start using a regular toilet the day of surgery.
+If a surgical drain is used, it will be removed prior to discharge.

 Post-op Day 2: You should be out of bed as much as possible if you went home post-op day 1.
-You should be getting up every hour during the day for 5-15 minutes.
+You should be getting up every hour during the day for 10 minutes.
 While sitting in your chair, alternate sitting with your legs on the floor with knees bent and sitting with your legs stretched out with heels on another chair.
-The goal is to have your leg straight and your knee flexed to 90 degrees.
+The goal is to have your leg out straight while working on extension, and your knee flexed or bent to 90 degrees while working on flexion.
 The sooner you bend your knee and straighten it, the less pain you should have.
+Keeping your knee moving during the healing process is important for a full and speedy recovery.

-If you are still in the hospital physical therapy will work with you again today.
-If you feel comfortable with all of the exercises and you are medically stable you may go home.
+If you are still in the hospital physical therapy will work with you again today, but most of our patients are home by now.
+If you are able to perform the exercises and you are medically stable, you may go home.

 Post-op Day 3: Practice all the physical therapy exercises you received from the hospital and our office until you are comfortable performing them.
+You will need to do these three times a day for 15-minute sessions each.
 Knee surgery patients who are planning to go to a rehab facility will be sent post-op day 3.
+Placement in inpatient rehab is done by your case manager and social worker and is dependent on insurance approval based on coverage and your progress.
+Familiar surroundings and the home environment generally provide a better recovery.

-To insure your safe post-operative progression, your surgeon will ask you to return to the office 12-16 days after your surgery for x-rays and removal of staples, sutures, or tape from Dermabond glue.
+To ensure your safe post-operative progression, your surgeon will ask you to return to the office 2 weeks after your surgery for x-rays and removal of staples, sutures, or tape from Dermabond glue.
+We will evaluate you at this time and give you the next level of exercises.
+We may recommend physical therapy start after your 2-week appointment, however, most of our patients have a full recovery with the simple exercises done at home.
 Your surgeon may ask to see you again at various intervals, for example, 6 weeks, 2 to 4 months, 6 months, and 1 year.
 For the long term, each patient is evaluated every two years with repeat x-rays and clinical exams.
+Any time you fall or have some kind of accident, it is a good idea to call us for an x-ray and appointment.

 Information needed AFTER surgery

-- Keep the hospital’s Game Ready ice machine on your knee after surgery until you are discharged.
-Make sure to keep ice in the ice receptacle at all times.
-We highly recommend you rent a Game Ready by calling the representative for Game Ready, Kameron, at 205-269-0200.
-Patients usually rent these machines for 2 weeks for $100 a week and return them to our office’s front desk at your 1st post op visit.
-Instead of using ice from your freezer or bag of ice you can buy 14 8-oz bottles of water, freeze them, and use them instead.
+Keep ice on your knee as much as possible during the first few days.
+Twenty minutes every other hour or at least 3-4 times a day will help with pain and swelling.
+We highly recommend you rent a Game Ready by calling or texting the representative for Game Ready, Kameron, at 205-269-0200.
+Patients usually rent these machines for 2 weeks for $120 a week and return them to our office’s front desk at your 1st post op visit.
+Instead of using ice from your freezer or bag of ice in the ice machine, you can buy 14 8-oz bottles of water, freeze them, and use them instead.
 You will use 7 bottles in the machine at a time.

-- Use your walker or crutches as instructed until you feel safe and confident enough to go to a cane, crutch, or staff.
+Use your walker or crutches as instructed until you feel safe and confident enough to go to a cane, crutch, or staff.
 The cane or staff should be used on the opposite side of the operative knee.
+When climbing stairs, remember the good leg goes up first to heaven and the bad leg goes down first to hell.
+Take 1 step at a time until you feel more comfortable.

-- Continue to wear your support stockings (anti-embolism hose) for 4 weeks after surgery.
-You should not sleep in them.
+Continue to wear your white TED hose support stockings (anti-embolism hose) on both legs for 4 weeks after surgery.
+You may remove them while sleeping.
 You may request a second pair before you leave the hospital, or you may purchase regular support hose elsewhere.
 For best results, lie down with your legs up for 30 minutes then put your hose on with your legs still up.
+If you put a plastic bag over your foot, the hose will slide on easier, then pull the bag out the toe hole when done.

-- Surgical stainless-steel staples or Dermabond, a type of glue, are used to close the skin after surgery.
-The staples or Dermabond tape are removed in the office 12-16 days after surgery.
+Either staples or glue (Dermabond) are used to close the skin after surgery.
+The staples or Dermabond tape are removed in the office 2 weeks after surgery.
 The tape from the glue is a very thin mesh which you can barely see.
 DO NOT REMOVE THE MESH TAPE.
 To make the removal of staples easy, apply polysporin to the incision for the two days before the staple removal appointment.
 If you have Dermabond tape do not use polysporin.
-You may use Maderma cream, Aloe Vera creams, Vitamin E Cream, or skin lotion on the incision after it has healed completely (approximately 3 weeks).
-Steri-strips will be applied after removing the staples and left on for 5-10 days.
-Remember no tub baths until after steri-strips have been removed.
+You may use Mederma cream, Aloe Vera creams, Vitamin E Cream, or skin lotion on the incision after it has healed completely (approximately 3-4 weeks).
+Steri-strips will be applied after removing the staples and left on for 7 days.
+Remember no tub baths until after sutures or staples have been removed.

 Reasons to Notify Us Immediately

-- If you have a sudden increase in knee pain, which is not relieved by pain meds, icing or elevating.
+- If you have a sudden increase in knee pain, which is not relieved by pain meds (Tylenol + NSAID + narcotic together), icing and elevating.

-- If you have increased pain, swelling, and redness in the calf or thigh, which doesn’t get better with pain medication.
+- If you have increased pain, swelling, and redness in the calf or thigh, which doesn’t get better with pain medication and elevation.
+Do not massage a swollen red tight hot calf.
 If this happens after hours or on the weekend, go to the ER.
 This might be a blood clot.

 - If you experience chest pain, shortness of breath, and/or coughing up bloody sputum, you will need to go to the ER immediately.
 This is a symptom of a possible blood clot.